jamescherti/easysession.el/README.md

 ## Features

 - Save and load file editing buffers, indirect buffers/clones, dired buffers, tab-bar, the Emacs frame, and it is extensible (users can add other handlers).
 - Automatically save sessions by activating the mode with `easysession-save-mode`.
-  This mode saves the current editing session when Emacs is closed.
+This ensures that the current session is automatically saved every `easysession-save-interval` seconds and when emacs quits.
 - Save the Emacs editing session with `easysession-save` and `easysession-save-as`.
 - Load the Emacs editing session with `easysession-load`.
 - Switch to a session (i.e., load and change the default session) with `easysession-switch-to`.